QubesOS/qubesos.github.io/pages/intro.md

 Unfortunately, conventional security approaches like antivirus programs and (software and/or hardware) firewalls are no longer enough to keep out sophisticated attackers.
-For example, nowadays it's common for malware creators to check to see if their malware is recognized by any popular antivirus programs.
+For example, nowadays it's common for malware creators to check to see if their malware is recognized by any signature-based antivirus programs.
 If it's recognized, they scramble their code until it's no longer recognizable by the antivirus programs, then send it out.
-The best antivirus programs will subsequently get updated once the antivirus programmers discover the new threat, but this usually occurs at least a few days after the new attacks start to appear in the wild.
-By then, it's typically too late for those who have already been compromised.
-In addition, bugs are inevitably discovered in the common software we all use (such as our web browsers), and no antivirus program or firewall can prevent all of these bugs from being exploited.
+The best of these programs will subsequently get updated once the antivirus programmers discover the new threat, but this usually occurs at least a few days after the new attacks start to appear in the wild.
+By then, it's too late for those who have already been compromised.
+More advanced antivirus software may perform better in this regard, but it's still limited to a detection-based approach.
+New zero-day vulnerabilities are constantly being discovered in the common software we all use, such as our web browsers, and no antivirus program or firewall can prevent all of these vulnerabilities from being exploited.

 How does Qubes OS provide security?